ROBERT MANCHIN, PRESIDENT

 CRISTINA DA MILANO

 Cristina holds a degree in Archaeology (University of Rome); the Diploma of Fine and Decorative Arts from Antiquity to 1450 (Royal Society of Arts, London); the MA in Museum Studies (Department of Museum Studies, University of Leicester); the MA in Technological Instruments for the Economic Evaluation of Cultural and Environmental Heritage (University of Ferrara).
 From 1996 she is member of ECCOM (European Centre for Cultural Organisation and Management) and in 2010 she became president of it.
 She has been part of several research projects at a national and international level on the issue of the social role of museums and of lifelong learning processes within museums, subjects on which she has published several papers.
-She has also managed many European funded projects within the framework of the Lifelong Learning Programme 2007 and of the Culture Programme 2007-2013 funded project “She-Culture”.
+She has also managed many European funded projects within the framework of the programmes Lifelong Learning 2007-2013, Culture 2007-2013 and Creative Europe programme.
 She lectures in many post-graduate courses and Masters.
+Since 2015 she is member of the board of Culture Action Europe.

 Lars is Senior Advisor at ELIA – The European League of Institutes of the Arts and managing board member at cultural foundation Castrum Peregrini in Amsterdam, where he is responsible for the cultural programme and international projects.